 Did you know that since the 1970s, children have lost 12 hours a week of free time?
 And that an average American child spends only four to seven minutes per day in unstructured outdoor play?

 Children simply aren’t spending enough time outdoors in unstructured environment.
-As a result the studies show that today’s children are weaker, less fit and less emotionally stable than previous generations.
+As a result studies show that today’s children are weaker, less fit and less emotionally stable than previous generations.
 In fact, experts say this may be the first generation at risk of having a shorter lifespan than their parents.

 The benefits of a forest school approach are wide and many: